Tado thermostat review

 With Tado you leave the heating on all the time (initially scary for energy-efficiency nuts), and the smart thermostat does all the thinking for you.

 Here's the really clever bit.
-It even knows whether you are at home or elsewhere, so if you do break out of your usual routine – either staying at home for the day when you’d usually be out, or being away when you’d normally be in – Tado is watching you and turning the heating up or down depending on your location – using the GPS or other location functions in your smartphone, and other smartphones assigned to the home.
+It knows whether you are at home or elsewhere, so if you do break out of your usual routine – either staying at home for the day when you’d usually be out, or being away when you’d normally be in – Tado is watching you and turning the heating up or down depending on your location – using the GPS or other location functions in your smartphone, and other smartphones assigned to the home.
+It calls this "geofencing".

 The Tado app uses the most battery-efficient way to determine how far you are from home (for example, with iOS geofencing/region monitoring) and works in the background.
 GPS is only called upon in exceptional cases.
 This takes place fully automatically.